 You could also be charged with the crime of privacy violation under Utah Code § 76-9-402.
 There are multiple ways this crime can be completed.
 First, you could trespass on someone’s property with the intent to eavesdrop or record surveillance or take photos.
 Second, you could install a recording device, like a camera, without permission in a private place.
 Third, you could take photos of what’s going on inside a private place from outside that private place.

 Stalking may be charged under Utah Code § 76-5-106.5, but this crime does have a few more elements than merely taking photos without consent.
 Stalking involves a course of conduct intended to cause distress or fear.
 A significant part of stalking is following, monitoring, or observing another persons’ movements.
 Defendants charged with stalking are often alleged to have taken photos or videos of the victim, potentially in their workplace.

 Call Our Utah Criminal Defense Attorneys for Help

 Depending on the variables and factors of your case, taking pictures without permission at work could lead to criminal charges or even civil liability.
 However, your crime may have only been an unintentional mistake.
 Call our Park City criminal defense lawyers about your charges today.
-Call Overson Law, PLLC at (801) 758-2287 for a free case review.
+Call Overson & Bugden at (801) 758-2287 for a free case review.